wbern/community-assistant/README.md

 A sample application demonstrating how to build a customer service agent for real estate inquiries, by combining Akka features and an LLM model.

+📐 **Architecture Documentation**: See [ARCHITECTURE.md](ARCHITECTURE.md) for visual diagrams of the current implementation using Mermaid notation.

 ## Overview

 This project illustrates an Agentic workflow for real estate customer service using Akka.
 The agent: